 To relieve the discomfort of indigestion, these simple rules for healthy eating bay be applicable.
 Meals should be unhurried, small in quantity, chewed thoroughly and taken at regular intervals.
-Do not drink more than allowed in diet with your meals but take ample fluid between them.
-Smoking and drinking alcohol on an empty stomach will tend to aggravate the symptoms.
+Ensure adequate fluid between meals.
+Reduce or cut out smoking and drinking alcohol, especially on an empty stomach.
+This may aggravate symptoms.
 If you suffer discomfort with wind, do not try to 'bring it up' as this will cause you to swallow more air and so cause more distension.
 Certain foods are irritating to the stomach and bowels and some tend to produce gases during digestion - these are listed below, and you should try to avoid them.

 Diet to contain a liberal intake of milk, fruit and vegetables (except those listed below 'to be avoided').
 Meat and fish should only be taken in the quantities listed.
 Ample fluid is to be taken between meals.
 Any tendency to overweight should be avoided and hence sugars and starchy foods reasonably restricted and adjusted according to individual requirements.
 Since it is believed that fat is liable to hinder the excretion of uric acid, do not used cream or fried foods.

 Rich and highly seasoned foods, meat extracts, meat soups and gravies.
 Sweetbreads, liver, heart and kidneys.
 Fish roe, herrings, salmon, sardines, whitebait, anchovies and scallops.
 Spinach, asparagus, strawberries and rhubarb.
 Yeast, alcohol and whole grain products.

 While there is no specific diet required for this condition, it is important to regulate the diet of the individual patient as to maintain him in the best possible nutritive condition.
 A marked clinical improvement is often associated with a better state of nutrition.
 Excess weight should be avoided and plenty of fresh foods should be included to supply the necessary vitamins and minerals.